The school

 School rules

 The foundation of good school operations is for each person to respect others and themselves.
-Everyone involved in school activities should have the opportunity to work without disruption or harassment.
+Everyone engaged in schooling should have the opportunity to carry out their work without disruption or harassment.
 Staff, students and parents should familiarize themselves with Árbæjarskóli's school rules. Árbæjarskóli reviews its school rules annually.
 Rules are presented to parents and homeroom teachers go over them with students at the start of the school year.

 General school rules